 Please note below the different deadlines.

 Some of your benefit plans can be changed at any time.
-These include changing how much you contribute to the UA retirement plan (UAORP), your home/auto insurance coverage, and accidental death and dismemberment insurance coverage.
+These include changing how much you contribute to the UA retirement plan (UARP), your home/auto insurance coverage, and accidental death and dismemberment insurance coverage.